Maxga/Crunchy-Streamer/README.md

 (Headless browser seems to not work with cloudflare protection on crunchyroll!)

-I will not promise that I'm actively maintaining this when crunchyroll updates their website, depends on if when will need the update myself for private usage.
+I will not promise that I'm actively maintaining this when crunchyroll updates their website, depends on when I will need the update myself for private usage.

 ## What it does